 Be honest with yourself about retraining.
 You will need to consider your budget and whether there is funding available for training, for instance, student loans.
 Could you manage on this money?
 If you could not manage for, for example, the full three years of a degree course, you could check out professional qualifications.
 There may be shorter courses which will get you into the right sector where you can work your way up.

-professional qualifications in a variety of disciplines including accountancy, web design, IT and computing and child care.
+Organisations such as e-careers, whom workingmums has teamed up with offer professional qualifications in a variety of disciplines including accountancy, web design, IT and computing and child care.
 All can be done from home.
 Local colleges also offer short professional courses and NVQs and many careers have professional organisations which offer courses, for example, the Chartered Institute of Marketing offers a variety of professional courses in marketing.

 You may also be able to earn while you learn, perhaps by getting a part-time job, but be realistic about how you will fit this in with any family responsibilities.
 Ensure that the course you opt for and any funding shortfalls can be covered realistically without forcing you into too much debt or making life extremely difficult.
 You need to give yourself a realistic chance of achieving your goal.